Halifax Guarantor Mortgages

 My 25 yr old daughter bought a new build flat with her boyfriend in May 2011 for £174k.
 Relationship broken down.
 15% shared equity put in by builder.
 We provided £8,500 as did her ex partner.
 He now wants to sell it.
 The mortgage is for £130k with Halifax.
 I assume daughter will not be eligible to take on mortgage on her own as she only earns £21k p.a.
 Could I act as a guarantor - I am 64, work full time on approx £36k pa plus have a pension of £30k pa and own 100% equity in a property worth approx £725k.

-Halifax do not offer Guarantor mortgages and I think that it could be quite difficult to get a new mortgage elsewhere at a competitive rate.
+Halifax do not offer guarantor mortgages at this time and I think that it could be quite difficult to get a new mortgage elsewhere at a competitive rate.
 However, I have spoken to Halifax and they would be willing to consider you taking over your daughter's ex partner's share and having the mortgage in the joint names of you and your daughter.

 I suggest that you speak to your local Halifax branch and also take independent legal advice.